You've likely opened your own business because of the expertise gained in your specific industry.

 All income and expenses flow to a personal reporting form.
 The same holds true when you register sole proprietorship with federal, state or local government authorities.
 Unless you apply for an employer identification number (it's not mandatory), you can simply use your Social Security number when filing taxes or applying for business financing.

 You'll encounter variation when it comes to licensing and certifications.
 A self-employed financial consultant may obtain a license to sell insurance and securities but a stylist who maintains their own salon will pursue a state certification in cosmetology, for example.

-These differences will also define the type of risk setting up a sole proprietorship and the business insurance plans you’ll need in place to protect your assets.
+These differences will also define the type of risk setting up a sole proprietorship and the business insurance plans you'll need in place to protect your assets.
 A freelance skydiving instructor will have very unique insurance needs as opposed to a self-employed personal trainer.
-That’s somewhat of an extreme comparison but you get the gist.
-Should the risk the great or small, you’ll need to gauge sole proprietorship liability.
+That's somewhat of an extreme comparison but you get the gist.
+Should the risk the great or small, you'll need to purchase a suitable sole proprietor insurance policy.